Make the Change from Employee to Contractor

 Provided that you earn over £20 per hour, then the most tax efficient way for you to work is through a Limited Company.
 Using a Limited Company you are legally entitled to pay yourself a low salary and then draw the rest of your earnings as dividends, which are not subject to National Insurance (NI) Contributions.
 You’ll also benefit from being able to claim back a wider range of business expenses that will further reduce your tax liability.

-With a Limited Company you get to keep more of your contract income, which can be as high as 90%, depending on your individual tax situation.
+With a Limited Company you get to keep more of your contract income, depending on your individual tax situation.

 If you earn less than £20 per hour, or you only intend to be contracting for a short period of time (i.e. 3 months or less), then an Umbrella Company will be the better option for you.